 Guild Wars 2 is the second game in the Guild Wars franchise.
 GW2 was developed by ArenaNet and still retains the original concept of having no monthly fees.
 The game uses a new engine with improved graphics over the original games, but can still run on moderate to high spec PCs.
 DirectX10 is supported but it is not required.

 Guild Wars 2 has revamped controls compared to the previous game, eliminating "click-to-move" and adding a Z axis to allow for jumping and swimming.
 Characters can interact with the environment through motion significantly more, by jumping, climbing, swimming, sliding, etc. Spells and abilities with cast times can be cast while moving, and it has been mentioned that using an ability while jumping or moving may cause it to perform differently than usual.
-Players can also dodge incoming attacks by double tapping on any directional key.
+Players can also dodge incoming attacks by key-binding a key or double tapping on any directional key.

 Guild Wars 2 is unique in that it has a ten slot skill bar, of which only five skills are determined by the player.
 The rest are determined by the character’s profession and weapon they currently have equipped.
 For example, a warrior with a two-handed greatsword will always have the same first five skills (the weapon’s main damage dealing skills); with the latter five being drawn from a pool of healing, utility, and elite skills.
 These are customizable to best fit the player’s play style and current situation and each profession and race will have a wide variety of utility skills from which to choose.